JarlPenguin/releases/README.md

 `clean` - `installclean` if you want to clear system/ and vendor/ directories, `clean` if you want a clean build, `false` if you want a dirty build

+`upload_recovery` - `true` if you want the script to upload the built recovery image, `false` if you don't want the script to upload the recovery image

 `ccache` - `true` if you want to build with ccache, `false` if you don't

 `ccache_size` - how many gigabytes of space to dedicate to ccache (e.g. `50`).